-The secret to success with biking with kids is finding fairly flat paths that lead somewhere fun.
-Fortunately, in Calgary, we have several great options for family bike rides!
-These short and easy bike rides are perfect for beginners, have minimal elevation gain, and little to no road riding.
-Please note that all distances are round-trip unless otherwise specified.
-Enjoy and please let me know which is your favorite!
+The secret to success when biking with kids is finding easy paths that lead somewhere fun.
+Fortunately, in Calgary, we have several great options for family bike rides.
+These short and easy bike rides are perfect for beginners, have minimal elevation gain, and are mainly on paved city pathways.
+Best of all, they feature playgrounds, wading pools and spray parks, and snack spots!
+Enjoy!

-1. Calgary Zoo to St. Patrick’s Island – 5/6.7 km
+1. Calgary Zoo to St. Patrick’s Island: 5/6.7 km

 My kids call this the “bridge route” as it goes along the river and passes under several bridges and overpasses.
 You only have to cross the street once, at Baines Bridge, and the path is not as heavily used as other sections of the Bow River Pathway, so it is quite safe and pleasant.

 - 5 km Route: Starting from the zoo, get onto the Nose Creek Pathway and turn right (south).
 Follow the path under Memorial Drive and around the south side of the zoo.
 You will go under 2 zoo bridges.
 At Baines Bridge (the only crosswalk), cross to the other side of the bridge, and turn left.
 As soon as you get off the bridge, St Patrick’s Island Park is on your right.
 There is a covered picnic area near the parking lot, washrooms are to the right, and the playground and hill are just past the washrooms on the path to the right.
 Continue west to see Bloom and the George C. King Bridge.
 Come back the way you came.

 - For a 6.7 km loop, cross George C. King bridge and return to the zoo via River Walk (left turn after the bridge)-Bow River Pathway-12 St SE-Zoo Rd NE-Baines Bridge-Bow River Pathway-Nose Creek Pathway.
 Be sure to check out the new playground on the south side of George C. King Bridge!